TaleLearnCode/NavigatingTheMaze/Demos/0005-Hosting-Options-for-Infinity-Launch-Pad.md

 - Bad, because limited to client-side logic, which may not suit all use cases.
 - Bad, because daily download delays for users on thin clients connecting to virtual machines that are rebuilt every evening.

-### Convert the Infinity Launch Pad app to a static website and host on Azure Static Web Apps
+### Convert the Launch Pad app to a static website and host on Azure Static Web Apps

 - **Projected Cost**: Free (includes up to 100-Gb of bandwidth per subscription and 0.5-Gb of storage per app).
 If more than 100-Gb required, need to go to the Standard tier which is $9/per app/month and then $0.20 per GB over 100-Gb.
 - Good, because simplest and most cost-effective option.